lydtechconsulting/component-test-framework/README.md

 Additional containers work well in a multi module project.
 They are co-located with the service under test, but defined in their own module for clear separation.
 An example of using additional containers can be seen in the accompanying `ctf-example-multi-module` project:

 https://github.com/lydtechconsulting/ctf-example-multi-module

+# Kafka

+If the Kafka messaging broker is enabled via `kafka.enabled`, a number of broker and topic configurations can be applied.
+These include setting the number of broker nodes in the cluster (`kafka.broker.count`), the topic replication factor (`kafka.topic.replication.factor`), and the minimum number of brokers that must be in-sync to accept a producer write (`kafka.min.insync.replicas`).
+Any topics that should be created upfront can be declared in a comma separated list (`kafka.topics`), and the default topic partition count can be configured (`kafka.topic.partition.count`).

 # Kafka Client